OWASP/DVSA/README.md

 Damn Vulnerable Serverless Application (DVSA) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Damn Vulnerable Web Application (DVWA).
+You should have received a copy of the GNU General Public License along with Damn Vulnerable Serverless Application (DVSA).
 If not, see http://www.gnu.org/licenses/.